Oral Appliance Therapy - Overview

 There are a variety of oral appliances that can treat obstructive sleep apnea.
 Each device may differ in appearance.
 Most devices fall under one of the two following types:

 Mandibular repositioning devices – These oral appliances reposition your lower jaw forward and down slightly to keep your airway open while you sleep.
-Mandibular repositioning devices are the most widely used types of oral appliances.
+Mandibular repositioning devices are the most widely used oral appliances.